JakeSidSmith/jargs/README.md

 #### Program

-A sub-command of your command line interface.
 Program is the main command / name of your program.
+This should always be the root node in your schema.

 Takes the following options.